Citrix DaaS

 Storage image

-• If you enable the Memory cache size (MB) (recommended) checkbox, temporary data is initially written to the memory cache.
+• Configuring the write-back cache with only a disk cache and no memory cache has been deprecated.
+To enable a cache for temporary data, we recommend selecting Disk cache size (GB) and Memory allocated to cache (MB) and specifying a size greater than 0 for the memory cache.
+Temporary data is initially written to the memory cache.
 When the memory cache reaches its configured limit, the oldest data is moved to the temporary data cache disk.

 • The memory cache is part of the total amount of memory on each machine.
 Therefore, if you enable the Memory cache size (MB) (recommended) checkbox, consider increasing the total amount of memory on each machine.